RAWx18/GARUDEX_LABS_V0/README.md

-# Jhakaas-Rasta
+# GARUDEX LABS

-This repository contains code and data for the **Jhakaas-Rasta** project, focused on traffic monitoring, vehicle detection, traffic optimization, and more.
+This repository contains code and data for the **Chakravyuha-GarudexLabsv0** project, focused on traffic monitoring, vehicle detection, traffic optimization, and more.

 ---